Canonical definitions for key terms, standards, and concepts within the Advice-Only™ Methodology.

 Confidence Strength

-Definition: A dynamic measure of how complete and reliable a client’s financial dataset is based on
+Definition: A dynamic measure of how complete and reliable a client’s financial dataset is based on their interaction with assessments and inputs.

 Purpose: Indicates the confidence level associated with automated or semi-automated planning outputs.